riblidezso/dla_sim/README.md

 ---

-In this notebook I am simulating [diffusion limited aggregation](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation), and calculate the objects fractal dimension.
+In this notebook I am simulating [diffusion limited aggregation](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation), and calculate the objects fractal dimension, and multifractal spectrum and plot some interactive plots about the growing cluster and the attachment of particles to the cluster.

 ### Description of the simulation